As quickly as the Turkey dinner would be cleared from the Thanksgiving table, my siblings and I knew Christmas had just begun.

-I know the sting that this time of year can bring if one is not able to celebrate with those we love.
-Whether they are unable to come home or I am remembering those I have lost, having loved ones together is what is wanted above all else.
+I know the sting that this time of year can bring if we are not able to celebrate with those we love.
+Whether they are unable to come home or we are remembering those we have lost, having loved ones together is what we want above all else.

-Having a place for all of His children to be together with Him was what God wanted as well.
+Having His children together with Him is what God wants as well.

-In the beginning, He created such a place but we chose to go our own way.
-He then set a plan in motion.
+He created a perfect home but we chose to go our own way.
+He then set a plan in motion and Christmas began.

 That plan was the first gift of Christmas, Immanuel.

-God is with us as we anticipate the second gift, His return.
+God is with us as we anticipate the second gift, His advent.

 The story of Christmas is God’s plan and anticipation of bringing us home.

 Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.
 John 14:1-3

 “Cause no matter how far away you roam, you can’t beat home sweet home.”